 About Change Logs

 The change log continuously captures configuration changes as they are made in Cisco Defense Orchestrator (CDO).
-This single view includes changes across all supported devices and service.
+This single view includes changes across all supported devices and services.
 The benefits of the change log include:

 - Side-by-side comparison of changes made to device configuration

 - Plain-English labels for all change log entries.